ilifu/ilifu_user_docs/docs/tech_docs/container_registry.md

 ## Requirements

 An ilifu user account is required to upload containers to the IDIA Singularity Registry repository.
-For containers to be uploaded to the IDIA Singularity Registry repository, the containers must have been built using Singularity `version 3.3.0+`
+For containers to be uploaded to the IDIA Singularity Registry repository, the containers must have been built using Singularity `version 3.3.0+`.

 ## Support
-Contacts ilifu support at support@ilifu.ac.za to get help with uploading or downloading containers from IDIA sregistry
+Contact ilifu support at support@ilifu.ac.za to get help with uploading or downloading containers from IDIA sregistry.

 ## Definitions
 `Collection` describes a class of containers, or a project group for which containers are created.
 A collection can be public or private, and, if private, only the creator, or assigned group, will have access to the collection.<br />